-GBRF's Risk and Compliance Officer will facilitate reporting of fraud and corruption incidents.
+GBRF's Risk and Compliance Manager will facilitate reporting of fraud and corruprion incidents.
 Contact details:

-Risk and Compliance Officer
+Risk and Compliance Manager Damien Dennis Ph: 07 3171 0413 Email: ddennis@barrierreef.org

-Ph: 07 3252 7555

-Email: riskcompliance@barrierreef.org

 7.4 Whistleblower protection program

 GBRF encourages the reporting of any instances of suspected or actual unethical, illegal, fraudulent or undesirable conduct involving GBRF.
 Further, GBRF is committed to ensuring confidentiality in respect of all matters raised under the Fraud and Corruption Policy, and that those who make a report in good faith are treated fairly and do not suffer any disadvantage.